ccgargantua/arena-allocator/README.md

 ---

 ## About
-Small and single-header arena allocator, written in ANSI C. I made this for personal use, and will be refining it as time goes on.
+Small and single-header arena allocator, written in ANSI C. I made this for personal use, and will be refining it as time goes on and as needed.

 ---